peter50216/trailblazer.github.io/gems/reform/index.md

 Very often, you need to give Reform some information how to create or find nested objects when `validate`ing.
 This directive is called _populator_ and [documented here](http://trailblazer.to/gems/reform/populator.html).

-## Installation
+## Installation: Dry-Validation

-Add this line to your Gemfile:
+Add this your Gemfile.

-    gem 'reform'
+    gem "reform"

-Reform works fine with Rails 3.1-4.2.
-However, inheritance of validations with `ActiveModel::Validations` is broken in Rails 3.2 and 4.0.

-Since Reform 2.0 you need to specify which **validation backend** you want to use (unless you're in a Rails environment where ActiveModel will be used).

-To use ActiveModel (not recommended as it doesn't support removing validations).

-    require "reform/form/active_model/validations"
-    Reform::Form.class_eval do
-      include Reform::Form::ActiveModel::Validations
-    end

-To use dry-validation (recommended).
+Please use [dry-validation](http://dry-rb.org/gems/dry-validation), which is our recommended validation engine.
+Put the following snippet into an initializer.

     require "reform/form/dry"

     Reform::Form.class_eval do
       include Reform::Form::Dry
     end

-Put this in an initializer or on top of your script.

-## Rails Support
+## Installation: ActiveModel

-Use [Reform-rails](https://github.com/trailblazer/reform-rails) to automatically load and include Reform features for a standard Rails stack, e.g. `ActiveModel::Validations`.
+Add this to your Gemfile.

     gem "reform"
     gem "reform-rails"

+To use `ActiveModel` (not recommended as it is way behind).

+    require "reform/form/active_model/validations"

+    Reform::Form.class_eval do
+      include Reform::Form::ActiveModel::Validations
+    end

+Things you should know when using ActiveModel with Reform.

+* `ActiveModel` support is provided by the `reform-rails` gem.
+You have to add it to your `Gemfile`.
+* The above last step of including `ActiveModel::Validations` is done automatically in a Rails environment.
+* Reform works fine with Rails 3.1-4.2.
+However, inheritance of validations with `ActiveModel::Validations` is broken in Rails 3.2 and 4.0.

 ## Composition